-Take a look at the Professional Development Guidebook produced by the Capital Nurse collaboration of pan-London employers.
+Take a look at the Professional Development

+Guidebook produced by the CapitalNurse international recruitment consortium.
 You might find it a helpful resource to support the professional development of your overseas nurses.

 International nursing associations

 Nurses arriving to the UK from across the globe are faced with the challenge of adapting to working in the NHS and adjusting to a new culture.
 NHS England and Improvement have been working with International Nursing associations that provide support to overseas nurses.